Rock fall at Grand Canyon reveals ancient animal footprints

 “You could always learn more, and we certainly would like to find more tracks of those same animals," he said.

-Officials at the Grand Canyon are trying to determine what to do with the rock that weighs hundreds of pounds and is in plain view along the Bright Angel Trail.
+Officials at the Grand Canyon are trying to determine what to do with the rock.
+It weighs hundreds of pounds and is in plain view along the Bright Angel Trail.
 Another part of the rock also has footprints but wasn't studied extensively.

 The Grand Canyon has talked about creating a trail-side display or flying the rock out and into a museum, which would be costlier, Nebel said.